vfmd/vfmd-spec/syntax.md

 to be of help for people writing in vfmd.

-The vfmd syntax is pretty much the same as the [original Markdown syntax], with a few minor changes and added clarifications.
+The vfmd syntax is pretty much the same as the [original Markdown syntax], with some [differences] and additional details.

 vfmd enables you to represent rich-text markup in plain-text files, with an obsessive emphasis on readability.
 The intention is to keep the plain